Fast and accurate Gaia-unWISE quasar mock catalogs from LPT and Eulerian bias: Conclusions

 In this work we present $100$ full-sky quasar spectrophotometric mock catalogue with lightcone geometry and smooth redshift evolution from $z=0$ to $z\sim 4$.
 These mock catalogs are tailored to reproduce the Gaia-unWISE Quasar Catalog (Quaia), and offer the possibility to robustly retrieve cosmological information from such a data set by providing a direct way to estimate covariance matrices, as well as serving as an ideal benchmark to test cosmological analysis methods.

 We start by generating `spectroscopic' QSO mock catalogs (i.e., with no redshift uncertainties).
 To do so, we generate real-space QSO number counts in cells by applying a hierarchical nonlinear nonlocal stochastic Eulerian bias model --- dubbed \texttt{Hicobian} \cite{ColomaNadal2024} --- to full-sky lightcone DM fields with smooth redshift evolution covering the redshift range $0<z\lesssim 4$ and produced through the \texttt{ALPT} \cite{Kitaura2013} on the lightcone within the \texttt{WebON} code (Kitaura \& Sinigaglia, in prep.).
 We calibrate the bias parameters upon high-fidelity QSO HOD catalogs constructed upon the \texttt{Abacus} N-body cosmological simulations suite \cite{Maksimova2021} and by fitting DESI EDR data \cite{Yuan2022,Yuan2024}.
 Afterwards, we assign QSO positions within the cell by relying on an educated assignment based on the existing \texttt{ALPT} DM particles positions.
-We model QSO velocities as a combination of large-scale coherent flows and small-scale quasi-viriliazed motions (modelling fingers-of-God) and apply a further power-law nonlinear transform to enhance the small-scale power of the velocity field.
+We model QSO velocities as a combination of large-scale coherent flows and small-scale quasi-virialized motions (modelling fingers-of-God) and apply a further power-law nonlinear transform to enhance the small-scale power of the velocity field.
 We determine the free parameters of this RSD model by fitting the monopole and quadrupole of the \texttt{Abacus} QSO HOD mocks.
 Once we have generated the spectroscopic mock catalogs, we turn them into realistic Quaia-like mock catalogs by injecting all the observational systematics: the spectrophotometric redshift uncertainties, the angular selection function, and the redshift $n(z)$ distribution.

 We assess the accuracy of the mocks by validating a variety of summary statistics: the full-sky QSO maps, the redshift uncertainty distributions as a function of redshift, the redshift $n(z)$ distribution, the angular power spectra and their normalized covariance matrices, and the angular two-point correlation function, finding excellent agreement for all of them.
 In particular, the high accuracy achieved in the reproduction of the angular clustering, as well as the well-behaved nature of the covariance matrices, supports the robustness of these catalogs for covariance matrix studies.
+In addition, we test the effect of the angular selection function and of redshift errors on the angular clustering, finding a negligible impact in most of the studied subsamples, with the exception of a deviation at $\ell\lesssim 50$ in the $G<20$ sample induced by the angular mask.